-Then the pair $(\pi, b)$ is called a \emph{wq-$L^p$-pair} for $G$, and $E$ is called the \emph{underlying $L^p$-space}. \item If $(\pi, b)$ is a wq-$L^p$-pair and $\pi$ is moreover a homomorphism, then $b$ is called a \emph{quasi-cocycle} and $(\pi, b)$ is then called a \emph{quasi-$L^p$-pair}. \end{enumerate} \end{definition} By definition, every $L^p$-cocycle is an $L^p$-quasi-cocyle, and every $L^p$-quasi-cocycle is a wq-$L^p$-cocycle.
+Then the pair $(\pi, b)$ is called a \emph{wq-$\mathcal E$-pair} for $G$, and $E$ is called the \emph{underlying space}. \item If $(\pi, b)$ is a wq-$\mathcal E$-pair and $\pi$ is moreover a homomorphism, then $b$ is called a \emph{quasi-cocycle} and $(\pi, b)$ is then called a \emph{quasi-$\mathcal E$-pair}. \end{enumerate} In particular, we obtain the notions of an $L^p$-quasi-cocycle and wq-$L^p$-cocycle. \end{definition} By definition, every $L^p$-cocycle is an $L^p$-quasi-cocyle, and every $L^p$-quasi-cocycle is a wq-$L^p$-cocycle.
 In particular, all results concerning wq-$L^p$-cocycles below apply to $L^p$-quasi-cocycles and $L^p$-cocycles.

 \begin{remark} Our definition of a quasi-cocycle follows Ozawa \cite{Oz11}.
 Burger and Monod \cite{BM1} require in addition that $b$ be continuous.
-However, since every Borel quasi-cocycle is cohomologous to a continuous quasi-cocycle, this difference in definition does not affect the notion of Property (FF$L^p$) defined below. \end{remark}
+However, it is well-known\footnote{Since we could not locate a precise reference in the literature, we include a proof in Appendix \ref{AppendixCocycle}.} that every Borel quasi-cocycle is at uniformly bounded distance from a continuous quasi-cocycle, hence this difference in definition does not affect the notion of Property (FF$\mathcal E$) defined below. \end{remark}